All Episodes

 He has been spot on because he's an entrepreneur who understands how to open businesses.

-Lindsay, we're gonna let you go.
+Lindsay, we're going to let you go.

 Senator Scott, you stay.